Virabhadrasana

 • It should not be attempted if the patient has high blood pressure.

-• Persons who have knee injuries should avoid practising it.
+• People who have knee injuries should avoid practising it.

 • In case of heart injuries, it is advisable not to practise Virabhadrasana vigorously.

-• If someone has neck problems, they should try to avoid it.
+• If someone has neck problems, they should try to avoid them.

-• Women who are pregnant should practise it after consulting their yoga teachers.
+• Pregnant women should practise it after consulting their yoga teachers.